 The American Heart Association’s® Get With The Guidelines® (GWTG) Early Career Investigator (ECI) Database Research Seed Grants recognize promising and outstanding investigators in the early stages of their careers and stimulate research using the GWTG AFib, Coronary Artery Disease, Heart Failure, Resuscitation, and Stroke registries.
 For many professionals, these ECI grants serve as stepping stones to future opportunities in research, collaboration, and scientific advancement.
 For the AHA, these ECI grants provide a step forward in our mission to be a relentless force for a world of longer, healthier lives.

-Congratulations to our Fall 2020 winners!
+Congratulations to winners!

-2020 Early Career Investigator Awardees
+2022 Early Career Investigator Awardees